 When using the Find Students instructions, you may have identified some students about whom you would like to learn more.
 This article will talk about:

-If you do not have access in Global Link to view student applications, please contact your Hosting Coordinator or TDS about giving you the appropriate affiliation to see this information.
+If you do not have access in Global Link to view student applications, please contact your Hosting Coordinator or Hosting Program Specialist (HPS) about giving you the appropriate affiliation to see this information.
 You may be required to take additional online training.

 How to Access a Hosted Student's Application